ljdyer/multi-restore-portal/README.md

 # multi-restore-portal
-A portal for space, capitalisation and punctuation restoration APIs
+A portal for space, capitalisation and punctuation restoration APIs.